About LRC

 Professionalism

-LRC has a total of more than 70 full time and more than 30 part time staff.
-Among them, 21 are PhD holders.
-LRC is an active member laboratory of the AORC and currently has 1 Fellow member, 10 Professional members and 1 Affiliate member of the AORC.
-The professional staff of the LRC gave scientific presentations at various international conferences regularly and have produced more than 160 peer-reviewed scientific publications.
+LRC has a total of more than 65 full time and more than 25 part time staff including 20 PhD holders.
+LRC is an active member laboratory of the AORC and currently has 1 Fellow member, 7 Professional members and 1 Affiliate member within the AORC.
+The professional staff of the LRC gave scientific presentations at various international conferences regularly and have produced more than 180 peer-reviewed scientific publications.

 International reputation

-LRC’s Drug Analysis Department has been accredited to the international standard ISO/IEC 17025 (General requirements for the competence of testing and calibration laboratories) by the Japan Accreditation Board in the field of Biological Sciences Testing since 2004 and is currently accredited to its latest version of 2017, demonstrating our technical competence and quality management system in the area of forensic testing.
-The list of our accredited activities is accessible below:
+LRC’s Drug Analysis Department has been accredited to the international standard ISO/IEC 17025 (General requirements for the competence of testing and calibration laboratories) by the Japan Accreditation Board in the field of Biological Sciences Testing since 2004 and is currently accredited to its latest version of 2017, demonstrating our technical competence and robust quality management system in the area of forensic testing.

-In February 2021, LRC was approved by the Fédération Equestre Internationale (FEI) as one of the five FEI Approved Laboratories in the world for testing the equestrian samples from the FEI-regulated events and was subsequently designated by the FEI as the sole laboratory for testing the Pre-Arrival Testing samples and the Equine Anti-Doping and Controlled Medication samples for the Tokyo 2020 Olympic and Paralympic Equestrian Games in the summer of 2021.
+In February 2021, LRC was approved by the Fédération Equestre Internationale (FEI) as one of the five FEI Approved Laboratories in the world for the testing of equestrian samples from FEI-regulated events and was subsequently designated by the FEI as the sole laboratory for testing Pre-Arrival Testing samples and Equine Anti-Doping and Controlled Medication samples for the Tokyo 2020 Olympic and Paralympic Equestrian Games held in the summer of 2021.
 In July 2021, LRC was provisionally appointed by the International Federation of Horseracing Authorities (IFHA) as an IFHA Reference Laboratory.
 After the successful completion of the IFHA on-site assessment, LRC was fully appointed to become the 6th IFHA Reference Laboratory in July 2022.
-LRC is currently one of the four laboratories worldwide attaining both appointments of the FEI Approved Laboratory and the IFHA Reference Laboratory.
-In addition, LRC is also providing professional testing services for overseas racing and equestrian authorities for the analysis of their “A” and “B” samples.
-Further, LRC has been listed by Racing Australia, British Harness Racing Club and Malayan Racing Association as one of the official racing laboratories for reserve portion / B sample analysis.
-All of the above achievements clearly demonstrate that our laboratory’s reputation and testing capability are internationally recognized.
+LRC is currently one of the only four laboratories worldwide attaining both appointments of the FEI Approved Laboratory and the IFHA Reference Laboratory status.
+In addition, LRC provides professional testing services for overseas racing and equestrian authorities for the analysis of their “A” and “B” samples.
+Further, LRC has been listed by various racing authorities such as Racing Australia, British Harness Racing Club and Malayan Racing Association as an official racing laboratory for reserve portion / B sample analysis.

 Accreditation of